bcyphers/disqus-data/www/post.md

 <p class="caption">What fraction of top users from forum A (vertical axis) frequent forum B (horizontal)?</p>

-Right off the bat, we have some interesting data.
-A bigger portion of The Atlantic's top users frequent the conservative stalwart National Review than do Breitbart's.
-Almost two-thirds of Breitbart's top users frequent Alex Jones' Infowars.
-And The Hill seems to be popular with everyone.
+Right off the bat, there's some interesting data.
+A bigger portion of The Atlantic's top users frequent the conservative stalwart [National Review](http://www.nationalreview.com/) than do Breitbart's.
+Almost two-thirds of Breitbart's top users frequent Alex Jones' [Infowars](https://www.infowars.com/).
+And [The Hill](http://thehill.com/) seems to be popular with everyone.

-That's cool, but it's tough to interpret.
-I found some forums' top users were very promiscuous: they would all frequent dozens of other sites.
+That's neat, but it's tough to interpret.
+I found some forums' top users were rather promiscuous, and would all frequent dozens of other sites.
 Other forums attracted an audience with more exclusive taste.
-And just because the top users of The Atlantic also visit Breitbart doesn't mean the inverse is true: Brietbart's top users might not touch that liberal rag.
+And just because the top users of The Atlantic also visit Breitbart doesn't mean the inverse is true; all of Brietbart's top users might stay away from that liberal rag.

 ### Correlations

 It would be nice to get a straightforward measure of how similar two sites are.
 Let's try the [Pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) between each pair of forums.
 The cross-pollination vectors are very long, so correlation values should reflect, roughly, the similarity between the habits of each forum's top users.
 This makes another fun matrix:

 |              | The Atlantic | Breitbart | The Hill | The AV Club |
 |--------------|--------------|-----------|----------|-------------|